JuliaData/DataFramesMeta.jl/docs/src/index.md

 will fail.

 Finally, note that everyting inside `AsTable` is escaped by default.
-There is no ned to use `$` inside `AsTable` on the right-hand-side.
+There is no ned to use `$` inside `AsTable` on the right-hand side.
 For example

 ```
 :y = first(AsTable("a"))